tombewley/OnTour-TourismRecommendation/README.md

 In this MSc thesis project, we introduce a variety of data-driven models for recommending both city destinations and within-city points of interest to tourists.
 The models are implemented with a novel dataset of travel histories, derived from social media data, which is larger by size and scope than in prior work.
 All proposed models outperform simple baselines in cross-validation experiments, with the strongest variants reliably including tourists’ true movements among their top recommendations.

 ## This Repository
-This repository has two folders:
+This repository has three folders:

 - **code**: All code required to recreate the travel histories dataset from YFCC100M and OpenStreetMap, and deploy our recommender models on them.
+- **code_simplified**: Heavily-simplified versions of the best-performing code for both city and point-of-interest recommendation.
+These should be good starting points for future work.
 - **dataset**: The travel histories dataset itself, in `JSON` format.

 ## Citation